How to Scale Quality: The Delivery System That Works Without You

 Pass criteria:

-If scores are consistently below 8/10, run a calibration session.
-Review a recent deliverable together—walk through the rubric criteria one by one.
-Find where the gap is.
-Usually, it’s one or two criteria where the standard wasn’t clear enough.
-Tighten those criteria and retrain on that specific area.
+How to pass: if scores stay consistently below 8/10, run a calibration session.
+Review a recent deliverable together, walk through the rubric criteria one by one, and find where the gap is.
+Usually it’s one or two criteria where the standard wasn’t clear enough, so tighten those criteria and retrain on that specific area.

 Week 12: Client Satisfaction Maintained Despite Team Growth